haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 ### 4.2.2 Connect vs ConnectionPool

-In my **ORIGINAL** code, to establish a connection to the database, I used:
+In my **ORIGINAL** code (based on the tutorials), to establish a connection to the database, I used:

 ```javascript
 var dbConfig = require('./config/database');